 Wearing sunscreens fortified with added antioxidants are a good idea in winter

 Free radicals are neutralized when there are abundant antioxidants available for the job.
 Sunscreens with added antioxidants are trending for good reason; evidence is mounting that they help to reduce UV skin damage.
 My Sheer Strength Pure Physical Sunscreens are all enriched with the best scientifically substantiated antioxidants to fight UV skin damage including vitamins E, C and green tea.
 They are packed with even more antioxidants including Phyllanthus emblca fruit extract, ubiquinone (Coenzyme Q-10) and resveratrol.

-- it comes in a generous 4-ounce bottle,
+- it comes in a generous 6-ounce spray aerosol-free canister,

 - it's lightweight on the skin even if your complexion is oily,